Remote Work Knowledge Graph API

 lastUpdated

-Optional ISO timestamp for last content update.
+Optional ISO timestamp (YYYY-MM-DD format) for last content update.

 Quick Start — Fetching Definitions